 Artisan, art studio, galleries.
 Artisan, art studios and galleries are the location of art production or art display.
-They may be private or open the public.
+They may be private or open the public and may include retail sales.

 Balcony.
 An open habitable portion of an upper floor extending beyond a building's exterior wall that is not supported from below by vertical columns or piers but is instead supported by either a cantilever or brackets.
 Also, an accessory area to a dwelling, with one or more sides permanently open to the exterior except for a railing or parapet not exceeding four feet in height.